bingleilou/SparseLUT/README.md

 This functionality allows researchers to directly integrate SparseLUT’s optimized connectivity into their work, enabling comparisons or further enhancements on various frameworks.

-The complete code for SparseLUT will be made publicly available on this repository after the paper is accepted.
+The complete code for SparseLUT will be made publicly available on this repository later.